Discover Career Opportunities

 Survive Job Loss: Strategies to Bounce Back Fast

 We may receive compensation when you click on links to products from our partners.
+For more information, please see our disclosure policy.

 Job Loss:

 The financial challenges of job loss can be overwhelming.
-Severance (if even available) lasts for a few weeks and then there is unemployment (which does not cover much if you have a family).
+Severance (if available) lasts for a few weeks and then there is unemployment (which does not cover much if you have a family).
 Finding a new job is your number one priority, surviving financially is a very close second.

 Job loss is difficult on many fronts, and the stress is second only to the loss of a spouse.
 Our job defines so much of who we are, and not being able to provide for your family weighs heavy and can be extremely distracting.